tilledminds/OPNsense-Dashboard-2025/README.md

 #### Add InfluxDB and ElasticSearch data sources

 You will need to add the data sources on Grafana.
-Navigate to http://(ip or hostname of docker server):3000, login and click on the cog wheel and Add a Data Source.
+Navigate to http://(ip of docker server):3000, login and click on the cog wheel and Add a Data Source.

 For InfluxDB, make the following configurations